-Chemical recycling at Pryme: 6 questions for the CTO
+Chemical recycling at Pryme: 6 questions for our Executive Director

 In our previous blog on chemical recycling, we explained the process as well as the huge potential of the technology.
 What makes Pryme’s approach to chemical recycling stand out, how sustainable is the process, and is the technology really a key enabler of the circular economy?
-We asked our CTO Rik Van Meirhaeghe.
+We asked Executive Director Rik Van Meirhaeghe.

 Why did Pryme step into the business of chemical recycling?
 What are the benefits?